savchenko/windows10/README.md

 wdagtool.exe cleanup RESET_PERSISTENCE_LAYER
 ```

-There is an in-built alternative to `shasum`:
+There is a in-built alternative to `shasum`:
 ```powershell
 CertUtil -hashfile $FILE SHA1
 ```